 Once your offer is accepted, the clock starts ticking.
 You have all these things to get done- top to bottom inspections, an appraisal, surveys, and only a matter of weeks.
-Your buyer’s agent will help you coordinate everything you have to get done with plenty of time to spare and be able to provide you names and phone numbers of vendors if you need them.
+Your buyer’s agent (or their transaction coordinator) will help you coordinate everything you have to get done with plenty of time to spare and be able to provide you names and phone numbers of vendors if you need them.
 Sometimes googling “inspectors near me” can be more overwhelming than helpful.
 Let your buyer’s agent provide you with a couple reliable resources that you can pick from in minutes.

 Coach you through unforeseen circumstances.

 You wouldn’t be the first buyer to cry when you find out that your dream home has a leaky toilet, a termite colony in the garage, and enough radon to send you running.
 But, you shouldn’t need to if you have a buyer’s agent to coach you through it.
 Whether negotiating repairs, credits, or anything else, an agent always serves as your calm and experienced advocate with the seller party even when things don’t go as planned.

 In the end, you may still run from the house, but at least you had an agent that helped you compare all the options and make the best decision for you and your family.